stacks-archive/blockstack.org/CONTRIBUTING.md

 - [Issue Tracker](/issues)

 The project boards is a great place to start.
 Look for the version that has the label `current` and look for a ticket in the `To Do` column.
-This should link to the relative ticket.
+Click on the ticket your interested in and this will link you to the relative issue in the tracker.

 If the ticket your interested in is being worked, feel free to provide feedback.